Egg Standards of Australia

 - Level 3 – Comprehensive: An advanced level suited to egg farmers with a fully developed compliance system and record keeping procedures, to meet the requirements of major retail customers.
 Egg farms certified at this level must be audited against all three levels of compliance criteria.

 The structure is aimed at encouraging broad industry participation and improved compliance outcomes as egg farmers transition through Level 1 and Level 2 over a two year period.

 There is no cost for an egg business to join the ESA program and access ESA resources (available through your My AusEggs login).
 Once a business has implemented ESA and seeks certification, an annual $55.00 certification fee will be charged for each site.
 Egg farmers will also need to meet the actual cost of the annual compliance audit for each site.

 Egg farmers will have a choice of four certification bodies (SGS, BSI, AusQual and MXNS) to conduct their ESA audit.
 All ESA approved auditors have the appropriate qualifications and experience to conduct egg production audits.
 The consistency of audit process is closely monitored.

-Workshops were delivered nationally by Australian Eggs to assist with providing farmers with a better understanding of the requirements of ESA and the audit process.
-A video of the workshop can be viewed by following this link.
-Further implementation support is available through an Interpretation Guideline (also available in My AusEggs) that is intended to provide support and accompaniment to the Standard by identifying and suggesting methods of compliance.
+Workshops are delivered nationally (from time-to-time) by Australian Eggs to assist with providing farmers with a better understanding of the requirements of ESA and the audit process.
+Further implementation support is available through an Interpretation Guideline (available at My AusEggs) that is intended to provide support and accompaniment to the Standard by identifying and suggesting methods of compliance.
 It is important to remember that the Standard is the Standard and the Guideline has been prepared to provide guidance only.

 The existing ECA Grading and Packing Standard remains current.
-A consultative review of the ESA Grading and Packing standard is currently being undertaken and will be released in the third quarter of 2018.
+ESA for Grading and Packing is in the final stages of review and will be released in the third quarter of 2018.
 There will be a lead in period following its release, to allow farmers to make the transition.